Goetsit/ToDoListApp/readme.md

 Below is the table set up for task and task_note.
 I've included initial values for both tables
-There are two ALTER TABLE statements at the bottom that you will want to make sure are run as well. the necessity for these changes came after the application started to take form, these include setting the default values for Completed to false and altering a constraint on the task_notes table so taks can be deleted if from the application if they also include a note.
+There are two ALTER TABLE statements at the bottom that you will want to make sure are run as well.
+The necessity for these changes came after the application started to take form, these include setting the default values for Completed to false and altering a constraint on the task_notes table so tasks can be deleted if from the application if they also include a note.

 ```
 CREATE TABLE "task" (